mieweb/docs/content/functions/injection-immunization-management/injection-tab.md

 * Name:  Using the drop-down, select the name of the VIS Handout publication.
 The list that we have in the drop-down comes from http://immunize.org/VIS/  Contact your MIE Implementer if you need additional VIS Handouts added to this drop-down.
 * Date VIS Handout(s) Given:  Will automatically default to today's date but can be changed to the date it was given.

 The VIS Website link can be set up by your MIE Implementer.
-You do not have to maintain a latest publication of VIS sheets yourself to hand out manually to a patient.
+You do not have to maintain the latest publication of VIS sheets yourself to hand out manually to a patient.
 We now offer the VIS Website link available while documenting an injection and VIS Handout given.

 ![](../injection-tab.assets/1c160bd441ff54acf3ad9d43bcdfbcaf.png)